Music Video

 Music Video Album:

-Commercial releases of music videos have been made available on tangible media including DVD, Blu-ray, LaserDisc, and VHS.
-A Music Video Album is a long-form publication that includes several music videos on a disc, much like an audio album.
+Commercial releases of Music Videos have been made available on tangible media including DVD, Blu-ray, LaserDisc, and VHS.
+A Music Video Album is a long-form publication that includes several Music Videos on a disc, much like an audio album.
 Compared to audio albums and audio singles, the market for video albums is far lower.
 One of the early video albums was Eat to the Beat (1980) by American Rock Band Blondi.

 Music Video Single: